thaixuandang/ronin-documentation/blog/zkevms-explored.md

 Masip-Ardevol, Héctor, et al. "eSTARK: Extending STARKs with Arguments."
 Cryptology ePrint Archive (2023).

 <a id="9">[9]</a>
+Wood, Gavin.
+"Ethereum: A secure decentralised generalised transaction ledger."
+Ethereum project yellow paper 151.2014 (2014): 1-32.

+<a id="10">[10]</a>
 Gabizon, Ariel, and Zachary J. Williamson. "fflonK: a Fast-Fourier inspired verifier efficient version of PlonK."
 Cryptology ePrint Archive (2021).

-<a id="10">[10]</a>
+<a id="11">[11]</a>
 Kattis, Assimakis A., Konstantin Panarin, and Alexander Vlasov.
 "RedShift: transparent SNARKs from list polynomial commitments."
 Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security.
 2022.

-<a id="11">[11]</a>
+<a id="12">[12]</a>
 Chaliasos, Stefanos, et al. "Analyzing and Benchmarking ZK-Rollups."
 Cryptology ePrint Archive (2024).